 The Ghost Of Appalachian State University East Hall

-Founded in 1899, Appalachian State University not only plays host to eager young students, but to aggressive spirits and poltergeists.
+Founded in 1899, Appalachian State University not only plays host to eager young students but to aggressive spirits and poltergeists.
 The hauntings in the East Hall can be traced back to the 1960s when a student committed suicide on the ground floor.
-Following that unfortunate death students have reported seeing shadowy figures watching them from the corner of their rooms and hovering through halls.
+Following that unfortunate death, students have reported seeing shadowy figures watching them from the corner of their rooms and hovering through halls.
 Student Devin Perry said that he and his girlfriend:

 ...saw something in the corner.
 We both saw it at different times in the night – which was weird – while we were asleep.
 But it was standing right beside [my roommate’s] bed in the corner.
 She woke up the next day and was talking about this crazy dream that she had where some black figure was standing in the corner beside Matt’s bed, and I was like, ‘That’s weird, because I had the same dream.’

-While some students believe that the creepies that haunt the East Hall is nice, others have noted that they’ve seen pictures and dorm items flying across the room, which throws the whole idea of a nice poltergeist out the window.
+While some students believe that the creepies that haunt the East Hall are nice, others have noted that they’ve seen pictures and dorm items flying across the room, which throws the whole idea of a nice poltergeist out the window.

 Victoria’s Black Swan Inn Has A Sad History

 Texas is full of stories of rustlers and bandits; battles and abandoned towns, it’s a state that’s definitely full of ghosts.
 When Hall “Park” Street and Jolene Woods inherited the Black Swan Inn in the 1960s they had no idea that it had originally been owned by German immigrant Heinrich Mahler who passed away from a broken heart after his wife passed away in the 1860s.